lune-climate/lune-docs/docs/guides/share-your-impact.md

 ## Overview

-In this guide, you will learn how to set up a public Sustainability to
+In this guide, you will learn how to set up a public sustainability page to:

-1. To share your overall climate impact
+1. Share your climate impact
-2. To enable your clients to share their climate impact.
+2. Enable your clients to share their climate impact.

 A sample Sustainability page can be seen [here](https://sustainability.lune.co/lune-example-impact).